-In addition, the FDA and foreign regulatory authorities require our third-party manufacturers to register manufacturing facilities.
-The FDA and corresponding foreign regulations inspect these facilities to confirm compliance with good manufacturing practice requirements that the FDA or corresponding foreign regulations establish.
+In addition, the FDA and foreign regulatory authorities require manufacturers to register manufacturing facilities.
+The FDA and corresponding foreign regulators inspect these facilities to confirm compliance with good manufacturing practice requirements that the FDA or corresponding foreign regulators establish.
 If our third-party foreign or domestic suppliers or manufacturers of our products fail to comply with good manufacturing practice requirements or other FDA regulatory requirements, it could adversely affect our ability to market our products.